Academic Building, Room 4260

 Before students can schedule placement examinations a Delaware County Community College application must be submitted.
 Students receive an admissions package shortly after applications are received that include important information about accessing the student communications portal delaGATE, and registering for placement tests.
 For questions about placement testing, contact Assessment Services at 610-359-5322.

 Placement test for English as a second language

 If you have indicated that you need instruction in English as a second language, an ESL placement test is recommended to accurately assess and determine the class placement that is most appropriate for you.
 To register for an ESL test, contact Assessment Services at 610-359-5322.
 TOEFL or IBT scores may be used to waive the ESL placement test and give eligibility to take the native English and reading placement test.
 Scores must be current within 5 years of the start of classes.
 Students must receive the following minimum scores:

 SAT or ACT scores may be used for placement in math and/or English courses.
-Students should have their official scores sent to the Assessment Center at the College.
+Students should have their official scores sent to Assessment Services at the College.
 The Colleges school code for the SAT is 2125 and for the ACT is 3542.
 Scores must be current within 5 years of the student starting classes.
 To waive the placement test, students must receive the following minimum scores:

 - English/Reading = SAT verbal: 500; ACT verbal: 18

-- Math = SAT math: 500; ACT math: 20
+- Math = SAT math: 530; ACT math: 20